 - Ruler

-The designs featured in this tutorial include:
+The designs used in this tutorial:

 First, prepare to embroider the bottom of one pant leg.